Drug information

 Phase: 2

-Study Purpose: The purpose of this open-label trial is to evaluate whether the selective estrogen receptor modulator tamoxifen can enhance vorinostat’s ability to reverse HIV latency in post-menopausal women with HIV who are virologically suppressed on ART.
+Study Purpose: The purpose of this open-label trial was to evaluate whether the selective estrogen receptor modulator tamoxifen could enhance vorinostat’s ability to reverse HIV latency in post-menopausal women with HIV who were virologically suppressed on ART.

 Study Population:

-• Participants are women who are postmenopausal and have HIV.
+• Participants were women who were postmenopausal and had HIV.

-• Participants have been virologically suppressed for at least 1 year and have been receiving continuous ART for at least 2 years prior to study enrollment.
+• Participants had been virologically suppressed for at least 1 year and had been receiving continuous ART for at least 2 years prior to study enrollment.

 Selected Study Results: Findings presented at CROI 2020 and published in Clinical Infectious Diseases (2022) showed that treatment with tamoxifen and vorinostat was not associated with any Grade 3 or higher adverse events (AEs).
 Tamoxifen did not enhance the magnitude of latent HIV activation with vorinostat in postmenopausal women.22,23

-Other early-phase studies investigating vorinostat for HIV treatment have been conducted or are planned, including:
+Other early-phase studies investigating vorinostat for HIV treatment have been conducted, including:

 • XTRA trial (NCT03212989): A Phase 1 study that evaluated the effects of vorinostat and HIV-1 antigen expanded specific T-cell therapy on persistent HIV-1 infection in individuals with HIV on suppressive ART.
-This study has been completed, and results were presented at IAS 2023.24
+This study has been completed, and results were are available from IAS 2023 and J Infect Dis (2024).24

 • VOR-07 study (NCT03803605): A Phase 1 study that evaluated the effects of vorinostat and the investigational broadly neutralizing antibody VRC07-523LS on persistent HIV-1 infection in individuals with HIV on suppressive ART.
 This study has been completed, and results are available from IAS 2021 and The Journal of Infectious Diseases (2022).25